WHO WE ARE

 Point and shoot.
 The Cyber-shot frames Sony’s entry into the digital-camera market.
 Known for its compact size and liquid crystal viewing screen, it set the scene for future Sony cameras, including the acclaimed Alpha digital SLR (single-lens reflex) line, which was introduced in 2006.

 Phones get smarter.
 Merging our design and device expertise with Ericsson’s telecommunications systems, a new mobile communications company – Sony Ericsson – is created, marking our eventual entry into the global smartphone market.
-Eleven years later, Sony bought out Ericsson’s stake.
+Eleven years later, Sony bought out Ericsson’s stake and continues to expand its popular Xperia™ line.

 Rhapsody in Blu.
 Blu-ray, a technology that brought high-definition (HD) images into living rooms around the world, is born.
 With six times the resolution of a standard DVD, film fans can now watch their favorite flicks in HD anytime, anywhere.
 The stunning format is ultimately chosen as the industry standard in 2008.